Benefit Clients & Boost Business with Encryption

 Encryption as a Business Differentiator

 A good endpoint encryption solution offers your clients a whole slew of benefits over the piecemeal approach to encryption that many organizations are currently using.
-Start with a remote management system that will allow you to deploy and manage the encryption software, licenses, encryption keys, and security policy via the Internet.
+Start with a remote control solution that will allow you to deploy and manage the encryption software, licenses, encryption keys, and security policy via the Internet.

 Consider how this solves just one part of today’s security challenge: USB drives and flash memory cards.
 A good endpoint encryption product will allow you to enforce encryption of all sensitive data on all such drives used on company machines.